Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 2.2.7 =
+Extended detection of homeurl and siteurl constants in wp-config.php with regex to allow for spaces in code.
 Changed text domain to make this plugin language packs ready Added 404 detection to ssl detection function, so subdomains can get checked properly on subdomain multisite installs